kboul/sundaes-on-demand/README.md

 # Sundaes on Demand

-A full stack application using react & node from the "Sundaes on Demand" app in the Udemy course "Testing Library for React" to dive into jest & react-testing-libray concepts.
+A full stack application using react & node from the "Sundaes on Demand" app in the Udemy course "Testing Library for React" to dive into jest & react-testing-library concepts.

 ## Installing